 Jonathan Mathis (TSS Staff Writer/Life Long Lakers Fan)

 Since LeBron James opted out of his contract and will become an unrestricted free agent, LA fans are optimistic that he’ll leave Miami and sign with one of the Los Angeles franchises, either the Clippers or the Lakers.
 He can choose the easy way out, leave the Heat organization and sign with the Clippers.
 Unlike in Cleveland, where few believe he will return after spending seven with the Cavaliers before his abrupt departure to Miami, he can join a team that’s exceptionally well coached by Doc Rivers instead of returning home to a franchise that just hired an unproven coach.
 He knows he can team up with Chris Paul and Blake Griffin.
 As a die-hard Lakers fan, I wouldn’t mind LeBron venturing to the first-rate basketball team in Los Angeles, where he’ll have a chance to take over the reigns with Kobe Bryant fading out gracefully.
 But I’m concerned with LeBron, mainly because when the going gets tough, he may choose to walk out on the Lakers.

 LeBron to Dallas would make sense.
-The Mavericks took the team James and the Heat only lasted five games against (Spurs) to seven in the first-round of the playoffs.
-With Dirk Nowitzki being the veteran that he is and Monta Ellis in his prime, why wouldn’t he want to come to Dallas?
+The Mavericks took the team James and the Heat lasted only five games against in the finals (San Antonio Spurs) to seven games in the first round of the playoffs last season.
+With Dirk Nowitzki being the veteran that he is and Monta Ellis in his prime, why wouldn’t he consider coming to Dallas?
 Not to mention he’s a huge Cowboys fan.
-With the likely departure of small forward Shawn Marion, LeBron would fill right in.
+With the likely departure of small forward Shawn Marion, LeBron would fit right in.